-The climate transition will generate significant new employment - the European Commission projects an additional 1.2 million net new jobs by 2030.94 But alongside the rapid scaling up of clean energy and infrastructure will necessarily come big changes to carbon-intensive industry.
+The climate transition will generate significant new employment - the European Commission projects an additional 1.2 million net new jobs by 2030.117 But alongside the rapid scaling up of clean energy and infrastructure will necessarily come big changes to carbon-intensive industry.
 This could affect the future of many millions of workers across Europe, with these impacts falling differently according to the patterns of industry and employment in different countries.
-Of Europe's 13 million jobs in the automotive sector, 840,000 of these are in Germany; of its 240,000 jobs in coal mining and energy production, Poland accounts for almost half (115,000).95 transition pathways and challenges.
-A car plant can shift from production of the combustion engine to electric, but a coal mine does not immediately have that option; nor is it a given that the skills needs of an evolving industry will match to historic need.
+Of Europe's 13 million jobs in the automotive sector, 840,000 of these are in Germany; of its 240,000 jobs in coal mining and energy production, Poland accounts for almost half (115,000).118

-Industries and the communities that they support will face very different
+Industries and the communities that they support will face very different transition pathways and challenges.